 (Click any image to enlarge)

-The below is our Functional Specifications document (FSD) based on the interpretation of the Business requirements document (BRD) and the adaptation of it to computer applications.
-Ideally all the aspects of FSD need to be addressed in the BRD.
-But for simplicity’s sake I have only used the points 1 and 2.
+Below is our Functional Specifications Document (FSD) based on the interpretation of the Business Requirements Document (BRD) and the adaptation of it to computer applications.
+Ideally, all the aspects of FSD need to be addressed in the BRD.
+But for simplicity’s sake, I have only used the points 1 and 2.

 Sample FSD from Above BRD: (Download this sample FSD in excel format)

-Note: the BRD and FSD are not documented by QA teams.
-We are merely, the consumers of the documents along with the other projects teams.
+Note: The BRD and FSD are not documented by QA teams.
+We are mere, the consumers of the documents along with the other project teams.

-Based on the above two input documents, as the QA team we came up with the below list high-level scenarios for us to test.
+Based on the above two input documents, as the QA team, we came up with the below list of high-level scenarios for us to test.

 Here is how a simple Traceability Matrix would look for our example: